GRAHAM LOCAL SCHOOLS Levy Frequently Asked Questions

 What kind of levy is the district pursuing?

-Graham is considering a 1% earned income tax ballot issue for November 7.
+Graham has placed a 1% earned income tax ballot issue for November 7.
 The district needs additional operating dollars.
 Operating dollars pay for operating costs, including up to date technology and classrooms, textbooks, lab materials, science programming, and would be used to directly support the classroom for students.

-When will voters see an issue on the ballot for our schools?
+When will voters see an issue on the ballot this Fall for our schools?

 What would a levy fund?

 A levy would maintain the current quality of teaching and provide important opportunities; Opportunities like additional science, technology and academic programs.
-It’s been 24 years since we passed a levy for new operating funds and we have cut, reduced and stretched our funds.
+It’s been 24 years since our last levy and we have cut, reduced and stretched our funds.
 Now, that is no longer enough.
 In order to make sure our Graham students and community is competitive we must act now to protect our teaching and programs.